Winter Light Continued

 Catherine took his grasp, allowing him to lead her down.
 Vincent followed close, like a knight from the tapestries, ready to take up her cause.
-Father couldn’t blame the boy’s skepticism.
+Father couldn’t blame the boy’s skepticism for his apology.

 “I’m sorry,” he repeated and smiled.
 “It will be fine.”
 He nodded, sudden tears coming to his eyes, his voice almost overtaken.
 “You’ve made us all very happy.”

 “Thank you, Father,” she burst out along with a sob.

 “There now, there now,” he soothed, running his hand over her hair.
 “It will be all right.”

 There were some rocky days ahead, to be sure, but they would manage.
 They always had.

 He took her face into his hands.
 “You’ve both given us a beautiful Winterfest gift.”